micgol512/PokeDexApi/README.md

 ### Description

-PokeDex Api is an application that uses the knowledge acquired during the second module of DevStock Academy.
+`PokeDex` is an application that uses the knowledge acquired during the second module of DevStock Academy.

 ---

+### Instalation

-### Instalation by Node Package Manager
+by **Node Package Manager**

 ```instal
 git clone https://github.com/micgol512/PokeDexApi.git